Explainable Bayesian Optimization: TNTRules (Tune-No-Tune Rules)

 \subsection{Visualization}

 TNTRules presents explanations $\boldsymbol{\rho}$ to the recipient through three visualization modes: global textual rules, local visual graphs, and local actionable explanations.
-The global explanations are expressed as an ordered list of ``IF-THEN" rules, organized in decreasing order of Interestingness $\alpha$ (cf. Figure~\ref{fig:ruleview}, left).
+The global explanations are expressed as an ordered list of ``IF-THEN" rules, organized in decreasing order of interestingness $\alpha$ (cf. Fig.~\ref{fig:ruleview}, left).
 Textual rules provide a simpler and interpretable model but are challenging to comprehend for an explanation recipient, especially in scenarios with long antecedents.
+Local explanations are given as a rule extracted from our global rule set that explains a particular sample.
+This allows for easier comprehension than a full rule set.

-In Figure~\ref{fig:ruleview}, local explanation visualizations appear on the right side.
-To generate these graphs, we conduct a sensitivity analysis of the GP model~\cite{xu2008uncertainty}, focusing on data samples covered by a rule.
-The sensitivity analysis identifies optimization model parameters that, when adjusted, may improve results.
-Tailored to the use case, we generate local actionable explanations.
-This representation abstracts non-essential rule components during tuning, enhancing user understanding.
-The graph and actionable explanations guide the user by indicating parameters needing attention and those that can be ignored, simplifying interpretation, especially in cases with long antecedents.
-Aptly, these rules are termed ``TUNE-NOTUNE" rules.
+In Fig.~\ref{fig:ruleview}, local explanation visualizations appear on the right.
+To generate these graphs, we perform a sensitivity analysis of the GP model~\cite{xu2008uncertainty}, focusing on data samples covered by a rule.
+The sensitivity analysis identifies optimization model parameters that, when adjusted, can improve results.
+Tailored to the use case, we generate local, actionable explanations that cover all the input parameters of the problem.
+This representation abstracts non-essential rule components during tuning, improving user understanding.
+The graph and actionable explanations guide the user by indicating parameters that require attention and those that can be ignored, simplifying interpretation, especially in cases with long antecedents.
+Aptly, these rules are called ``TUNE-NO-TUNE'' rules.
+The interpretation of the local actionable explanation given in the figure is as follows: do not tune the parameters $optimizer\_rmsprop$, $activation\_tanh$, $neurons$, and $patience$ because they are already in their optimal state according to the backbone GP model.
+While tuning is required from your side for parameters $batchsize\_64$ and $epoch$, this means that for this MLP model, a good batch size is not 64 but some other value from the search space, and also the epoch value can be adjusted from 19 to 49 for better results.